 Prerequisite: MATH 95 with a grade of C or better or appropriate placement test score.
 Introduction to software tools (computer aided design drafting, word processing, spreadsheets) with application to professional engineering practice.
 Principles of engineering design.
 A semester long group project designed and built by students in an integral part of the course.

 ENGR 204 - Programming for Engineers and Scientists - 3.00 credits

-Prerequisites: MATH 180.
-Includes analysis and synthesis of structured computer algorithms in Visual Basic Applications for Excel and MATLAB.
+Prerequisites: MATH 180 with a grade of C or better.
+This course includes analysis and synthesis of structured computer algorithms in MATLAB and Python.
 These tools will be used to solve engineering problems and present data graphically.